yongzx/kimi-k2.5-safety-evaluation/README.md

 ## Summary

 Kimi K2.5 is an open-weight model with frontier capabilities across a range of benchmarks, but it was released without a corresponding public safety evaluation report.
-In this work, we conduct a preliminary independent assessment of the model's dual-use capabilities and safety behaviors in both agentic and non-agentic settings, with a focus on risks that may be amplified by the powerful open-weight release.
+In this work, we conduct a preliminary independent assessment of the model's dual-use capabilities and safety behaviors in both agentic and non-agentic settings, with a focus on risks that may be amplified by the powerful open-weight models.

 ## Key findings
 - **CBRNE:** similar dual-use capabilities as frontier closed-source models but weaker refusals on harmful requests.